Lesterpaintstheworld/terminal-velocity/integration_opportunities.md

    - Align world-building elements with character arcs and plot developments.

 ## Actionable Steps
-- Review character profiles for consistency and depth.
+- Review character profiles for consistency and depth, ensuring that emotional arcs are clearly articulated and integrated into the narrative.
-- Analyze scene descriptions for coherence and alignment with themes.
+- Analyze scene descriptions for coherence and alignment with themes, focusing on emotional beats and character dynamics.
-- Validate technical details related to AI systems and economic frameworks.
+- Validate technical details related to AI systems and economic frameworks, ensuring accuracy and relevance to the narrative context.
+- Continuously update documents as new insights emerge from ongoing research and analysis.

 ## Future Considerations
 - Continuously update documents as new insights emerge from ongoing research and analysis.